dlom/bevy-async-ecs/README.md

 ## Operations

-The internal API used to implement the `AsyncWorld` is exposed and documented through the `operations` module.
+The internal API used to implement the `AsyncWorld` is exposed and documented through the `operation` module.
 `AsyncOperation`s can be applied directly to an `AsyncWorld`.